lukasabbe/OptInLocatorBar/README.md

 With this mod you as the player can opt in to be visible on the locator bar.

 ```
-/locatorbar <disable | enable> this will enable/disable the locator bar for your self
+/locatorbar <disable | enable> this will enable/disable the locator bar for yourself
 ```

 Example: